How to Transition from Egg Fast back to Keto and LCHF

-I am one of the admins in the Egg Fast Stall Breaker facebook group and with over 3000 members at the time of writing this, I have seen a lot of successes and failures in the transition from egg fast to lchf.
+I am one of the admins in the Egg Fast Stall Breaker facebook group and with over 3,000 members at the time of writing this (and now we have 42,000!), I have seen a lot of successes and failures in the transition from egg fast back to low carb and keto.

-As you know all egg fast meals and snacks involve eggs, butter and cheese.
+As you know all egg fast meals and snacks involve eggs, fat and maybe some cheese.
 So here are my suggestions for transition based on what I have seen in the group: